shivaraj-brillio/Demo1_Chicago_taxi_trips/Assets/Wiki/Wiki.md

 ---

-## Chapter 5: Making Predictions with a Deployed Model on Google Cloud AI Platform
+##  5: Making Predictions with a Deployed Model on Google Cloud AI Platform

 Once a machine learning model is trained, the next step is to deploy it for making predictions on new data.
 The `client.py` script demonstrates how to make predictions using a deployed model on Google Cloud AI Platform.